 Explore the flora and fauna of the rainforest, mangroves, waterfalls and streams of the breathtaking Danum Valley, home of the orangutan and the hornbills.
 The Field Centre where you will be based is situated within the largest and richest remaining area of lowlands rainforest in SE Asia with over 200 species of tree per hectare.
 The rainforest itself is 130-million years old and contains the rarest and most endangered Borneo wildlife.

-Students will gain a unique insight into the impact of logging and land-use change, forest management and conservation, forest ecology and microclimates.
-Projects will be based on themes including forest rehabilitation, soil erosion and hydrology.
+This is an interdisciplinary field course where Biosciences and Geography students will gain a unique insight into the impact of logging and land-use change, forest management and conservation, forest ecology and microclimates.

 Sikkim’s capital Gangtok, is a stunning city built on a steep slope with spectacular views of Kangchendzonga, the world’s 3rd highest mountain.
 The city is surrounded by subtropical rainforest, rice terraces, and is a paradise for butterflies and orchids.
 Gangtok is renowned as a centre for study of Buddhist philosophy and religion.

 Geography and Biosciences students get an opportunity to meet academics of Sikkim University, Buddhist monks, local politicians and Sikkim’s Ministers alongside group project work.
 Some examples include the monsoon phenomena, biogeography and biodiversity, eco-tourism, and migration.